 Is your property in a floodplain?
 To see if your property is in a floodplain, check the Interactive Floodplain Map.
-If you have questions regarding Arvada's floodplains, you can contact the City's Engineering Division at (720) 898-7640.
-Also, homeowners, realtors, lenders, and insurance agents can obtain photocopies of floodplain maps and Elevation Certificates at Arvada City Hall, Engineering Division, 2nd Floor, 8101 Ralston Road.
+Homeowners, realtors, lenders, and insurance agents can obtain photocopies of floodplain maps and Elevation Certificates at Arvada City Hall, Engineering Division, 2nd Floor, 8101 Ralston Road.

 Floodplain Development Permits: If your property is in a floodplain, in addition to a building permit, a separate floodplain development permit may be required in order to build on, alter, regrade, or fill on your property.
 Always check with the Engineering Division prior to construction.
 This permit may be required to ensure that your project does not cause problems on other properties.
 The permit application can be obtained at the Engineering Division.
+Visit the Floodplain Regulations in the Arvada Land Development Code to learn how to build responsibly in a high hazard flood zone.
 If you have any questions please contact the Engineering Division at 720-898-7640.

 Assistance: Engineering staff is available to meet with homeowners and property owners to assess the flooding risk for specific properties.
 If available, historic flooding as well as location specific information will be provided.
 Engineering staff is available to make site visits to properties to address flooding, drainage and sewer problems and answer any questions related to these issues.
 Contact the Engineering Division at 720-898-7640 for these services.